 KUCR 88.3FM in Riverside, CA is a non-commercial college and community radio station that began broadcasting from the campus of the University of California, Riverside at 2pm on the afternoon of Sunday, October 2, 1966.
-The station serves a diverse community in the inland, southern California area and has been broadcasting from the same building and location for over forty-five years.
+The station serves a diverse community in the inland southern California area, and has been broadcasting from the same building and location since it’s inception.

-Producing original programming provides firsthand access and training for campus-based DJs as well as a venue for both up-and-coming and established artists and academics, both locally and around the world to share their work and ideas.
-KUCR is unique as a college and community radio station for the diversity of its programming and communities served as well as its nearly fifty year history.
+Producing original programming provides firsthand access and training for campus-based DJs, and provides a venue for both up–and–coming as well as established artists and academics from around the block and around the world to share their work and ideas.
+KUCR is unique as a college and community radio station, both for the diversity of its programming as well as its long history on the air.

-KUCR’s origins can be traced to a group of students who allegedly utilized a metal trashcan as an antenna to operate a pirate radio station from a dorm room in the UCR Steinbrau student housing complex in the early 1960s.
+KUCR’s origins can be traced to a group of students who, legend has it, utilized a metal trashcan as an antenna to operate a pirate radio station from a dorm room in the UCR Steinbrau student housing complex in the early 1960s.
 These first broadcasts were primarily popular music shows hosted by student DJs, who used aliases in order to avoid prosecution by the FCC.

-The Federal Communications Commission (FCC) eventually moved to have the unlicensed student-operated radio station closed down.
-Then-UCR Chancellor Ivan Hinderaker was approached by a group of students including Hans Wynholds and Bill Farmer, the station’s respective founding manager and chief engineer, to secure a broadcasting license and establish KUCR, originally at 88.1 on the FM dial.
-Chancellor Hinderaker subsequently worked with a small group of students to secure $10,000 from the UC Regents to fund a student-run station at UCR.
+The Federal Communications Commission (FCC) eventually moved to have the unlicensed, student-operated pirate radio station closed down.
+In the spring of 1964, Chancellor Ivan Hinderaker was approached by a group of students that included Hans Wynholds and Bill Farmer, the station’s respective founding manager and chief engineer, to secure a broadcasting license and establish KUCR, originally at 88.1 on the FM dial.
+Chancellor Hinderaker subsequently worked with that group of students to secure $10,000 from the UC Regents and establish a licensed, student-run station at UCR.